Doc Productions

 The figure shows the localized displacement of the E, A, D, and G string regions on the upper area of the violin bridge, which is due to the effect resulting from the tension of the corresponding strings.

-Leaning Backward Bridge Waist E , A , D & G Parts Leaning Backward Bridge Waist E , A , D & G Parts - Analyze
+Leaning Backward Bridge Waist E , A , D & G Parts Leaning Backward Bridge Waist E , A , D & G Parts - Analysis

 Production 7